liujunhui2/sagemaker-ssh/README.md

 ## How to use
 ### Prerequisites
-- You need to have an jump host with an SSH server
+- You need to have a jump host (e.g. EC2 instance) with an SSH server
 - Make sure you have aws cli and docker installed
 ### Build and push docker container image
 - Clone the repository